ultimateboy/workflow/src/quickstart/provider/aws/boot.md

 ## Setup kubectl CLI

-Very soon, we will need to use `kubectl` to check everything is running smooth and for that let's get it on the $PATH.
+Very soon, we will need to use `kubectl` to check everything is running smoothly and for that let's get it on the $PATH.

 For Mac OS, run: